Bi-directional Digital Twin and Edge Computing in the Metaverse: Edge Computing-Enabled DT Creation

 \subsection{Real-time Data Collection from PTs}

-Fig.~\ref{DTpipeline}(a) illustrates data collection from multiple sources (e.g., camera, inertial measurement units (IMU) suit).
+Fig.~\ref{DTpipeline} illustrates data collection from multiple sources (e.g., camera, inertial measurement units (IMU) suit).
 Data collection from the physical space is \textbf{the first step} to synchronize DTs with their PTs.
 This requires the collection and ingestion of a large volume of sensor data into the Metaverse computing platform (edge or cloud).
-With the wide spread of IoT, IoT sensors can constantly sense and transmit sensing or pre-processed data to edge or cloud servers.
+IoT refers to the collective network of IoT devices (equipped with sensors) and the technology that facilitates communication with other objects.
+IoT devices have minimal quantities of computing and storage abilities.
+With the wide spread of IoT, IoT devices can constantly sense and transmit sensing or pre-processed data to edge or cloud servers.
 These data can be fused and integrated and fed into the Metaverse server to ensure well-constructed and synchronized DTs in the virtual space.
 This enables plenty of functions such as monitoring, remote access, asset tracking, prediction, and interaction.
 Apart from conventional sensing systems, unmanned aerial vehicles (UAVs) can be utilized as movable IoT to sense and gather information about the states of the physical counterparts~\cite{9865226}.